Read This First

 2. Simplification of Complex Realities: Life’s complexities and the often ambiguous nature of societal issues can be overwhelming.

 3. Exploitation of Emotional Vulnerabilities: These ideologies often manipulate emotional vulnerabilities.
-This is not just a label to file away; it changes how Egocentrism should be judged inside whether a mind is becoming more answerable to reality or merely more fluent in defending itself.
+What matters here is whether the claim makes a mind more answerable to reality or merely more skillful at defending itself.

 4. Social Reinforcement: Egocentric individuals may gravitate towards groups that reinforce their self-centered worldview.